 How to Make Kimchi

 To be honest, I wasn’t sure if I would like this recipe.
-I had tried kimchi before and it had unnerved me, probably because I didn’t know what the heck it was.
+I’ve tried kimchi before, and it unnerved me, probably because I didn’t know what the heck it was.
 There’s something about red cabbage in a jar of mysterious liquid that is just a bit unsettling.
-However, I decided to give it a try, figuring that a homemade version might be slightly less gross than a commercially made product.
+However, I decided to give it a try, figuring that a homemade version might be slightly less gross than a commercial product.

-Cut it all up and add to a container.
+Cut up the cabbage, carrots, and radishes and add them to a container.
 I used a peeler for the carrots then cut the ribbons into smaller pieces, but it probably would have made more sense to grate them.
 You can add other veggies too if you want.

 Now add 4 tbsp of sea salt to 4 cups of water and mix until the salt has dissolved.
 Pour the salt water mixture over the vegetables and allow to sit for several hours or overnight, until the veggies have softened.